 The practice also designed and oversaw a decanting operation, to provide for the temporary operation of the facility whilst the new building was constructed.

-Standing at the entrance we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.
+Standing at the entrance to the building we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.

-London Borough of Southwark commissioned us to design and procure new gates for the entrance into Camberwell Old Cemetery on the corner of Wood Vale and Langton Rise in East Dulwich, SE23.
-The gates are positioned between the original Grade 2 listed masonry gate posts.
+The London Borough of Southwark commissioned the practice to design and procure new gates for the entrance into Camberwell Old Cemetery on the corner of Wood Vale and Langton Rise in East Dulwich, SE23.
+The gates are positioned between the original Grade II listed masonry gate posts.

-The gate’s falling leaf motif symbolises both the use of the cemetery and its wooded setting.
+The gate’s falling leaf motif symbolises both the use of the cemetery and its woodland setting.

 Included in the images is a production photograph taken at the forge where the gates were made.